eonx-com/easy-monorepo/packages/EasyTest/docs/usage.md

 Reset the `MessageLoggerListenerStub` in a test case.

-We need to reset stabs exactly in the setUp method because when some test fails, the stubs will continue holding stubbed values, and the next test will fail.
+We need to reset stubs exactly in the setUp method because when some test fails, the stubs will continue holding stubbed values, and the next test will fail.

 As a result, we will have many failed tests, and it may be complicated to find the wrong test,